 Treatment is a chronic disease that can be life-threatening if left untreated.
 Like other chronic diseases, people with an addiction can relapse, but that doesn’t mean getting help for addiction should be abandoned.
 For instance, if you seek treatment for hypertension, but your blood pressure goes back up, you wouldn’t abandon your treatment efforts.
 Instead, you would revisit treatment or seek new treatment options.

 The length of time you spend in treatment will depend on your needs and your personalized treatment plan.
-NIDA recommends 90 days for the full continuum of care in addiction treatment, but that doesn’t mean you’ll spend all of that time in one level of care or in inpatient treatment.
-Medical detox is typically around five to 10 days, while inpatient treatment can last for a few weeks to a month.
+NIDA recommends 90 days for the full continuum of care in addiction treatment.
+However, that doesn’t mean you’ll spend all of that time in one level of care or in inpatient treatment.
+Medical detox is typically around 5-10 days, while inpatient treatment can last for a few weeks.
 Outpatient programs can be longer.
 However, there is no cap on the amount of time you should spend in treatment.
 If you need more time, you should remain at your level of care.

 Will Treatment Cure My Addiction?

 There is no known cure for addiction, but addiction can be treated effectively.
-Still, it’s important to understand that people often deal with substance use disorders for many years, although they may have it under control.
+It’s important to understand that people often deal with addictions for many years, although they may have it under control.
 Treating addiction involves learning to deal with stressors and cravings without using drugs or alcohol.
 It may also involve treatment for underlying issues like depression and anxiety.

 While treatment can’t cure your addiction, it can lead you to a life that’s free from active addiction and the consequences that come with it severe substance use disorders.